karol-brejna-i/retailstoreofthefuture/infra/README.md

 (see https://docs.github.com/en/authentication/connecting-to-github-with-ssh/managing-deploy-keys for details on managing deploy keys).

-The the key could be stored as a secret:
+The key could be stored as a secret:

 ```shell
 oc create secret generic retail-git-ssh-key --from-file=ssh-privatekey=<path_to_private_key> --type=kubernetes.io/ssh-auth